M-Abdullah-K/AF3005_ProgrammingForFinance/Loan_Bidding_App/readme.md

 💳 Debt Auction Marketplace
 📚 Course Information
 Course Name: AF3005 – Programming for Finance
 Instructor: Dr. Usama Arshad

 🚀 App Overview
 The Debt Auction Marketplace is a loan bidding platform where users can request loans, and lenders can bid with competitive interest rates.
-How is works is that some user places their loan requests, others can view and bid on this request as well as place their own loan requests.
-The borrowers can then accept the lowest interest rate.
-The admin also has privledges to accept the best bids for all the users, "Matching" the borrowers and the lenders.
-This helps us find the best loans through the market forces of demand and supply.
+Borrowers place loan requests, lenders can view and bid on these requests, and the borrower can accept the lowest interest rate.
+Additionally, an admin has privileges to match the best bids for all users, optimizing loans through the market forces of demand and supply.

-🔑 Key Features:
+🔑 Key Features
-✅ User & Admin authentication (secure login/signup)
+✅ User & Admin Authentication (secure login/signup)
-✅ Loan Requests: Borrowers can request loans with specific amounts & durations ✅ Bidding System: Lenders can place bids with custom interest rates ✅ Admin Dashboard: Admins can view all loans and match them with the best bids ✅ Financial Data Visualization:
+✅ Loan Requests: Borrowers request loans with specific amounts & durations ✅ Bidding System: Lenders bid with custom interest rates ✅ Admin Dashboard: Admins can view all loans & match them with the best bids ✅ Financial Data Visualization:

 📈 Loan request trends over time